 Indonesia arrests 12 for human trafficking in illegal organ trade

+JAKARTA — Indonesian authorities have arrested 12 people including a policeman and an immigration officer accused of trafficking 122 people to Cambodia to sell their kidneys, officials said on Thursday (July 20).

-The suspects were charged with violating Indonesia's human trafficking law and face a maximum 15 years in prison and a fine of up to 600 million rupiah (US$40,040) if convicted.
+The suspects were charged with violating Indonesia's human trafficking law and face a maximum 15 years in prison and a fine of up to 600 million rupiah (S$53,000) if convicted.

 Indonesia is no stranger to human trafficking, mainly for labour and often through debt-based coercion.